Last Updated on by

 For great free photos check out:

 But it isn’t only text.
 You don’t want your slides to be full of charts either.
-Put one chart on a slide (unless you need to compare data) and simplify charts as much as possible so that the point leaps out at the audience.
+Put one chart on a slide as a focal point (unless you need to compare data) and simplify charts as much as possible so that the point leaps out at the audience.

 I know that you sometimes need some text on a slide, but after removing as much as possible (remember that you don’t need to put everything you say on the slide), try to find a way to remove bullet points.
 Bullets look boring and old-fashioned.